+Mixed-Use 2.
 This district is recommended along Highway 24 starting at the 800 Block.
 This district is intended to combine residential and commercial uses similar to Mixed-Use 1, but this area would have larger lots and would not have the same consolidated feel of the Mixed-Use 1 district.
-It could have industrial/service-style uses that would not be appropriate in Mixed-Use 1 (i.e., automotive parts shops, appliance repair shops).
-Mixed-use buildings here could be live-work light industrial spaces.
-For residential uses, single-family homes, duplexes, and multifamily should be allowed.
-Minimum lot size should be 5,000 SF with up to 60% lot coverage allowed and maximum building height of 28 feet.
-Multifamily (3+ units) should be allowed on lots over 7,500 square feet.
+It can have industrial/service-style uses that would not be appropriate in Mixed-Use 1 (i.e., automotive parts shops, appliance repair shops).
+Mixed-use buildings here could be livework light industrial spaces.
+For residential uses, single-family homes, duplexes, and multi-family should be allowed.
+Minimum lot size should be 5,000 SF with up to 60% lot coverage allowed and maximum building height of 28'.
+Multifamily (3+ units) should be allowed on lots over 7,500 SF.

-MIXED-USE 3

-This district is recommended along Highway 24 between the 500 and 800 Blocks.
-This district is intended to provide for residential uses and low-impact commercial uses.
-Other commercial uses, such as restaurants, could be allowed as conditional uses.
-Residential uses in this area should consist of single-family homes, duplexes, and multifamily homes.
-Minimum lot size should be 5,000 square feet, and multifamily housing should be allowed on lots over 7,500 square feet.
-Lot coverage of up to 60% should be allowed with a maximum building height of 28 feet.

-See graphic set on pages 28-30 to view a rendering of example MU1, MU2, and MU3 blocks.
+- R1.
 This district is recommended in the Old Town area one block off of Highway 24 and portions of Cross Creek.
 The intent of this district is to support residential uses on small lots and support smaller scale residential uses on those lots.
-The only allowable uses would be single-family homes, duplexes, accessory dwelling units, home occupations, and civic uses.
-Minimum lot size should be 2,500 square feet, with up to 50% lot coverage allowed and a maximum building height of 28 feet.
+The only allowable uses would be single family homes, duplexes, accessory dwelling units, home occupations, and civic uses.
+Minimum lot size should be 2,500 SF, with up to 50% lot coverage allowed and a maximum building height of 28'.
+A lot coverage bonus of 15% should be allowed for the development of deed-restricted ADUs. - R2.

-R2

 This district is recommended in other residential areas of town with small to medium size lots.
 The intent of this district is to support the eclectic mix of housing types found in Minturn.
-Single-family homes, duplexes, and accessory dwelling units should be allowed on all lots, with multifamily only allowed on lots greater than 7,500 square feet.
-Minimum lot size should be 5,000 square feet, with up to 50% lot coverage allowed and a maximum building height of 28 feet.
+Single family homes, duplexes, and accessory dwelling units should be allowed on all lots, with multi-family only allowed on lots greater than 7,500 square feet.
+Minimum lot size should be 5,000 SF, with up to 50% lot coverage allowed and a maximum building height of 28'. - R3.
+This district is recommended for large lots on the edge of Town.

-R

-This district is recommended for large lots on the edge of town.
 The intent of this district is to support low density residential in a few areas where that is the existing development pattern.
 Only single-family homes, duplexes, and accessory dwelling units would be allowed in this district, at a minimum lot size of 2 acres.

-100 BLOCK

-This district was updated concurrent to the Community Plan update and includes two subareas: 100 Block A (properties fronting onto Main Street) and 100 Block B (properties to the west of Main along Williams).
-The intent of this district is to incentivize sales-tax generating uses and the reuse of existing structures, while new construction is required to fit in with the rest of the 100 Block through new design standards and quidelines.
+100 Block.
+This district was updated concurrent to the community plan update and includes two subareas: 100 Block A (properties fronting onto Main Street) and 100 Block B (properties to the west of Main along Williams).
+The intent of this district is to incentivize sales-tax generating uses and the reuse of existing structures, while new construction is required to fit in with the rest of the 100 Block through new design standards and guidelines.